Our history attests to our success of supporting rural youth to become qualified healthcare workers

 - The Trust committed to providing at least four new student bursaries every year.

-- The Trust obtained an agreement with MESAB (Medical Education for South African Blacks) to contribute half of the university costs, which contributed to ⅓ of the total costs involved - this agreement ended in 2007 due to the internal changes of the MESAB itself.
+- The Trust obtained an agreement with MESAB (Medical Education for South African Blacks) to contribute half of the university costs, which contributed to ⅓ of the total costs involved - this agreement ended in 2007 when MESAB closed.

-- The Trust initiated career guidance days, or “open days”, at hospitals within the district twice a year to expose school leavers to career opportunities in the health science sector.
+- The Trust initiated career guidance days, or “open days”, at hospitals within the district twice a year to expose school learners to career opportunities in the health science sector.

-This move by the Trust was motivated by the belief that rural learners from the Umkhanyakude district had the potential to become trained healthcare workers, and would return to work in the district, with it being their home community.
+This move by the Trust was motivated by the belief that rural learners from the Umkhanyakude district had the potential to become trained healthcare workers, and would return to work in their home district after graduation.
 A comprehensive programme was set up at local hospitals and schools in order to promote careers in health science.
-The goal was also to inspire learners to give back and to raise awareness about HIV and AIDS.
+The goal was also to inspire learners to study a health science qualification and to raise awareness about HIV and AIDS.

-Up until 2008, the entire programme was managed by a small group of highly committed Trustees.
-In February of 2008, a Director was appointed to develop and improve the programme, which expanded to three hospitals in the adjacent district in 2009, and an additional two hospitals in 2010.
-During the course of 2010, our name was changed from the Friends of Mosvold Scholarship Scheme to the Umthombo Youth Development Foundation.
+From inception in 1999 to 2008, the entire programme was managed by a small group of highly committed Trustees.
+In February of 2008, a Director was appointed to develop and expand the programme.
+This resulted in three hospitals in the adjacent Zululand district being added in 2009, and an additional two hospitals in the King Cetshwayo district being added in 2010.
+During the course of 2010, the name was changed from the Friends of Mosvold Scholarship Scheme to the Umthombo Youth Development Foundation to reflect the fact that it was no longer a initiative of a single hospital.

-The establishment of our programme in 1999 began with the support of only four students.
+The establishment of the programme in 1999 began with the support of only four students.
 Every year since then has been a leap of faith, as more eligible students applied and were accepted.
-To date, the Umthombo Youth Development Foundation has seen 385 graduates covering 16 different health science disciplines.
-Our foundation continues to support 250 students every year.
+To date, the Umthombo Youth Development Foundation has supported over 750 youth and produced 524 graduates covering 19 different health science disciplines.
+Significantly, 55% of our graduates are young women!
+The Foundation selected 44 new students in 2022 from 15 participating KwaZulu-Natal hospitals and is supporting a total of 172 students this year.